Beyond the EPICS: comprehensive Python IOC development with QueueIOC: Introduction

-Apart from the link mechanism, \prog{EPICS} records themselves are also quite inexpressive: \prog{EPICS} ``databases'', which are collections of records, can be nested; however, nested database files cannot be loaded at runtime, and instead must be expanded at compile time; \verb|.substitutions| files can be loaded at runtime, but it cannot be nested either.
-This makes it very hard to abstract reusable functionalities as pluggable sub-databases, even for simple requirements like proportional-integral-derivative (PID) controllers.
-One idiomatic alternative is writing these functionalities as customised records, \eg\ \verb|EPID| from the \prog{std} module, which involves a considerable amount of boilerplate code and quite an extent of knowledge on \prog{EPICS} internals.
-Another common alternative is writing ``sequencers'' based on the \prog{seq} module, which is often error-prone because these ``sequencers'' can easily become comparable to C/C++ code riddled with \verb|goto| statements; the monochromator code in the \prog{optics} module are representative examples for this issue.
-The \verb|st.cmd| language in \prog{EPICS} does not have looping or conditional constructs, so we also cannot circumvent the inexpressiveness of records on the \verb|st.cmd| layer.
-To work around the inexpressiveness of \verb|st.cmd| itself, it is common practice to use external code generators, \eg\ \prog{iocbuilder} \cite{abbott2011}, \texttt{makeDb.py} (from the \prog{ADGenICam} module) and our own ones (\cf\ \prog{ADXspress3} in the next paragraph).
-We note that as can be seen from the examples given, code generators are in particular commonly used to deal with hardware that expose dynamic interfaces: variable numbers of detector channels, variable sets of camera features, \etc. \verb|st.cmd| also feels inconvenient to operators, as it is mainly intended as a developer-oriented language, and its inexpressiveness further impedes user-oriented abstraction.
+Apart from the link mechanism, EPICS records themselves are also quite inexpressive: EPICS ``databases'', which are collections of records, cannot be nested at runtime, which makes it very hard to abstract reusable functionalities as pluggable sub-databases, even for simple requirements like proportional-integral-derivative (PID) controllers.
+One idiomatic alternative is to implement customised records, \eg\ \verb|epid| from the \prog{std} module, which involves a considerable amount of repeated code and quite an extent of knowledge on EPICS internals.
+Another common alternative is writing ``sequencers'' based on the \prog{seq} module, which is often error-prone (\cf\ \secref{cases}).
+The \verb|st.cmd| language in EPICS does not have looping or conditional constructs, so we also cannot circumvent the inexpressiveness of records on the \verb|st.cmd| layer.
+A common practice to work around this is to use external code generators, \eg\ \prog{iocbuilder} \cite{abbott2011}, \texttt{makeDb.py} (from the \prog{ADGenICam} module) and our own ones (\cf\ \prog{ADXspress3} in the next paragraph). \verb|st.cmd| also feels inconvenient to operators, further impeding user-oriented abstraction.
+It is undoubted that none of these issues is fatal to EPICS: developers can still produce usable, reliable EPICS modules, and users can still use these modules to actually fulfill their needs; as has been summarised above, the problems are about inexpressiveness and inconvenience.
+Meanwhile, during the construction of HEPS, we have found that improvements on expressiveness and convenience can be of great value in boosting efficiency; here we briefly give a few examples for this (\figref{lower-bound}).